Plumbing and Electrical Safety: Why Proper Grounding is Absolutely Crucial for Your Residential Systems

 What is the term plumbing grounding?

-What are the prerequisites for the grounding of plumbing systems?
+What are the requirements for grounding in plumbing systems?

-The National Electrical Code (NEC) offers guidelines for grounding plumbing systems which includes that of using electrodes for grounding and conductors.
+The National Electrical Code (NEC) offers guidelines for grounding in plumbing systems that include using grounding electrodes as well as conductors.

-How can I ensure that the plumbing has proper grounding?
+How can I ensure proper plumbing grounding?

 What are the benefits of properly grounded plumbing systems?